alfi-teachs/K8s-xero-hero/labs/lab-01-install-kubernetes.md

 - Database container

 If one container crashes, Kubernetes automatically creates a new one.
+## Real World Example

+Imagine you have an online shopping website.

+Your application contains:

+- Frontend container
+- Backend container
+- Database container

+If a container crashes, Kubernetes automatically detects the failure and creates a new container.

+Kubernetes acts as a manager that maintains the desired state of your application.
 ---

 # Kubernetes Architecture

              Kubernetes Cluster

                    |